-Good mental health means being generally able to think, feel and react in the ways that you need and want to live your life.
+Good mental health means being generally able to think, feel and react in the ways that help us relax more, achieve more and enjoy our lives more.

 If you go through a period of poor mental health you might find the ways you think, feel or react become difficult – even impossible – to cope with.

 Poor mental health can range from common problems such as depression and anxiety, to rarer problems such as schizophrenia and bipolar disorder.

 Simple steps to better mental health and well-being